 Better health decisions

-The baseline information collected from all of our participants is available in the Study’s Data Book.
-This information, which researchers use as the basis for their analyses, contains information on key variables such as height, weight, smoking status, family history of disease and levels of physical activity.
+Information collected from our participants at baseline and during the first follow-up is available in the Study’s Data Books.
+These books contain an overview of key variables such as height, weight, smoking status, family history of disease and levels of physical activity.

 Joining the dots